Kahramanmaraş: The Battle of Marash

+Post Turkish Independence

 In December 1978, the Maraş Massacre of leftist Alevis took place in the city.
 A Turkish nationalist group, the Grey Wolves, incited the violence that left more than 100 dead.
 The incident was important in the Turkish government's decision to declare martial law, and the eventual military coup in 1980.

-In February 2023, a powerful 7.8 magnitude earthquake struck near Kahramanmaraş, causing widespread damage to the city.
+In February 2023, a powerful 7.8 magnitude earthquake struck near Kahramanmaraş, causing widespread damage to the city, leaving more than 50,000 people dead.
+The city center was hardest-hit as many homes were destroyed.
+An estimated 17.37 percent of the city was destroyed.